3nws/yelp-camp/README.md

 - Auth via google.
 - Editing users.
 - Paginating ~~the index page~~ and the show page for ~~campgrounds and~~ reviews ~~respectively~~.
-- 'More' link on long descriptions and review bodies to see the rest of them.
 - Resetting password.